-A test called ‘prenatal ultrasound’ can be conducted to detect the growing baby’s cleft deformity.
-The doctor can easily detect any facial deformity occurring in the growing baby after analyzing the test reports.
+A ‘prenatal ultrasound’ can be conducted to detect the growing baby’s cleft deformity.
 For proper cleft lip identification, this test can be performed after the 13th week of pregnancy.
 If a cleft lip is detected after performing a prenatal ultrasound, the doctor may also perform another test by collecting amniotic fluid from the uterus as a sample.
 Through this test, it can be determined whether the cleft lip occurrence is congenital or not.

 Problems Associated With Cleft Lip and/or Palate

-Due to abnormality occurring in the joining of the lip and/ or palate, feeding of the cleft baby becomes a troublesome issue for the parents.
-In fact, while trying to feed – food/ liquid comes out from the mouth and enter the nose of the cleft baby, adding further trouble.
-So the parents had to remain ever cautious during feeding of cleft babies.
+Due to abnormality occurring in the joining of the lip and/ or palate, feeding a cl;eft baby becomes a concerning issue for the parents.
+In fact, while trying to feed food/ liquid often spills out from the mouth and enters the nose of the baby.
+So the parents have to be very cautious during feeding.
 Moreover, as cleft babies cannot feed fully they mostly suffer from malnutrition and if not intervened timely, it can be fatal.
 Specially designed feeding bottles and nipples for cleft babies are available that ensure the safe flow of the liquid down the food pipe without interfering with their breathing.

 Trouble in Swallowing

-Cleft babies often experience the hardship of swallowing food.
+Cleft babies often experience trouble swallowing food.
 Even when, the food intake is through specially designed feeding bottles and nipples, the food/ liquid can flow back into the nose causing blockage in the air passage.
 Babies with cleft palate deformities may need to wear an artificial palate protection cap to help them swallow food, without interfering with their breathing.

 Improper Speech with a Nasal Voice

-The untreated cleft palate can result into speech problems resulting in nasal-voiced speech and/ or unclear vocal sound when the baby turns a little older.
+The untreated cleft palate can lead to speech problems resulting in nasal-voiced speech and/ or unclear vocal sound when the baby turns a little older.
 After cleft lip and cleft palate repair, speech therapy needs to be given to the patient so that he/she can speak clearly.

 Prone to Ear Infections